• Skip to primary navigation

 Champagne Roasted Cauliflower

 Every bite has a hint of Champagne with it in this creamy cheese sauce.
 Cauliflower never tasted so good.
+It is make ahead and feeds a crowd so it is perfect for Holiday meals.

 Author: Carolyn Hetke